 - Financial statements and reports

 Financial statements and reports are to be circulated to members of the Company within six (6) months of its financial year end.
 A copy of the financial statements and reports shall be lodged with the Registrar within thirty (30) days from the circulation to its members.

 - Annual General Meeting (AGM)

-Within six months of the Company’s financial year end and not more than fifteen (15) months after the holding of the last preceding AGM with the first AGM held within eighteen (18) months of its incorporation.
+- Within 6 months of the company’s financial year end and not more than 15 months after the last preceding AGM.

 - Annual Tax Return